Bylaws of

 Section 3.
 Conversion of Membership.

-A membership may be converted to a joint membership upon written request and agreement to comply with the governing documents.
-Upon the death of either spouse, the membership is held solely by the survivor; however, the estate of the deceased remains liable for any debts due the Cooperative.
+Upon the death of either spouse who is a party to the joint membership, the membership shall be held solely by the survivor; provided, however, that the estate of the deceased shall not be released from any debts due the Cooperative.

 Section 4.
-Membership Fees.
+Memberships.

 Section 5.
 Purchase of Electric Energy.